 - Type 2 – These reps are on the fence about the new comp plan.
 They start to look for new jobs as soon as the plan is implemented.
 Pay attention to this type of turnover.
 An increase might mean the comp plan isn’t meeting reps’ needs.

 Use our Sales Compensation Best Practices Guide for a deeper review of your turnover situation.
 The Guide will help you evaluate your comp plan versus best practices and pinpoint weaknesses.
-Go ahead and download the guide here.
+Go ahead and download the Sales Compensation Best Practice Guide.

 Be on the lookout for more conflict with indirect channels.
 Your comp plan may be causing friction if one channel is better compensated than another.